 Specific rubrics are used for the various stages of the writing process and will be made available when the assignment is given.
 See the last page of the syllabus for the final draft rubric used by the English department

 Response time for posting of grades on D2L:

-Grades from the Cengage activities are immediately imported to the course.
-Class assignment grades will be posted weekly.
-Writing process assignments and essays will be graded and posted approximately 5-10 days after submission.
+Grades from the Cengage activities are imported to the course via automation.
+Class assignment grades, writing process assignments, and essays will be graded and posted approximately 7-14 days after submission.